 Introductory Note:

-Today, C.S.
-Lewis adds an “Amen,” with this short piece from his satirical novel, The Screwtape Letters.
-One devil counsels another on how best to draw their human victims out of the hands of the Enemy (God) and into perdition.
-This particular excerpt considers how too great a fixation upon the future leads to all sorts of devilish merriment and very little preparation for eternity.
+In C.S.
+Lewis’s short piece from his satirical novel, The Screwtape Letters, one devil counsels another on how best to draw their human victims out of the hands of the Enemy (God).
+Their devilish strategy highlights the truth — too great a fixation upon the future prevents us from connecting with God, now and for eternity.

 Renovaré Team